swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 <a name="introduction"></a>
 ## 1. Introduction

 This document specifies a **Signature Activation Protocol** (SAP) and its data elements for implementation of **Sole Control Assurance Level 2** (SCAL2) according the European standards prEN 419241 - Trustworthy Systems Supporting Server Signing - Part 1 and 2 (prEN 419 241-1 [[RSIG-PP-1](#rsig-pp-1)] and prEN 419 241-2 [[RSIG-PP-2](#rsig-pp-2)]).

+The Signature Activation Protocol (SAP) defined in this document is used to exchange data between a signature service and a delegated authenticating authority such as a SAML Identity Provider.
 The function of the SAP is to authenticate the intent of a signer to sign a particular document, or collection of documents, through exchange of the following data elements.

 - Signature Activation Data (SAD) - Signed data, asserting the signer's agreement to sign specific data.
 - SADRequest - Request for a SAD.

-The SAP specified in this document is designed to be used with a signing service operating in accordance with the federated signing specification \[[ELN-0609](#eln-0609)\].
+The SAP specified in this document is specifically designed to be used with a signing service operating in accordance with the federated signing specification \[[ELN-0609](#eln-0609)\].

 <a name="requirement-key-words"></a>
 ### 1.1.
 Requirement key words